airzone-sama/esy_sunhome/README.md

 I therefore set my mode to "Battery Energy Management" and a custom schedule to "buy" power from 11am until 2pm, with the intent to use it through the day and night.
 Depending on many factors, I will run out of power before the next free period.
 Therefore I want to have the option of ensuring that come 6am, my battery is always at a fixed SoC so it has enough energy to run through the morning peak.
 My default percentage is 30%, but I increase that to 40% if it's raining, or 50% if it's cold and I have my heater set to run in the early AM.
 So how to interact with this capability?

 ### Step 1 - Understanding the custom schedule format
-Configure the approximate schedule in your BEM mode.
+Configure the approximate schedule in the BEM mode part of your phone app.

 Then use the HA shell to run the command from your HA root directory:
 ```bash